The Mindbody approach

 How does stress cause pain?

-If we are living in a state of chronic stress or have experienced trauma, our brain becomes over-protective and hyper-vigilant.
-When this happens, it reacts in more extreme ways to sensations or activities which are normal, rather like a leaf setting off a car alarm.
+If you’re living in a state of chronic stress or have experienced unresolved trauma, your brain can get stuck in the ‘fight, flight’ response, becoming over-protective and hyper-vigilant for further danger.
+When this happens, your nervous system becomes sensitised, reacting in more extreme ways to sensations or activities which are normal, rather like a leaf setting off a car alarm.

-One way it does this is through causing pain, even when there is nothing physically wrong.
+One way it does this is through creating pain and symptoms, even when there is nothing physically wrong in the body.

-Research shows that a person’s ability to manage stress or experiences of trauma are the major factors which determine whether pain becomes chronic, not the severity of the original injury.
+Research shows that a person’s responses to stress or trauma are the major factors which determine whether pain becomes persistent, not the severity of the original injury.

-The good news is that with the right knowledge and tools, we can help our brains to un-learn these neural pathways and form new ones which enable us to thrive.
+The good news is that with the right knowledge and strategies, we can help our brains to feel calmer and safer, moving out of ‘fight, flight’ and into a more restful, regulated and pain-free state.

 When the brain no longer believes that we are under threat, it stops sending unnecessary pain signals.
-Moreover, as we learn how to manage stress better and deal with our emotions more healthily, we can break the cycles of internal stress and emotional pain which contribute to our chronic symptoms.
+As we learn how to manage stress better and deal with our emotions more healthily, we can break the cycles of internal stress and emotional pain which contribute to our persistent symptoms.

-If you have been fully checked out by your doctor and they have ruled out any medical explanation such as structural or tissue damage, then your pain might be caused by neural pathways which the brain has developed to protect you from perceived threat or danger, including stress.
+If you have been fully checked out by your doctor and they have ruled out any medical explanation such as tumour, infection, structural or tissue damage, then your pain is highly likely to be caused by learned neural pathways which the brain has developed to protect you from perceived threat or danger.
 This is called ‘neuroplastic pain‘, and it is reversible.
-My approach can help you recover.

 1